MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

     ]
     }
     ```

     </details>

 After your app obtains the meeting ID and the organizer ID, it triggers the Graph APIs to fetch transcript content using these meeting details.

 ## Use Graph APIs to fetch transcript

-Leverage Graph REST APIs to get transcripts for a particular meeting.
+Use Graph REST APIs to get transcripts for a particular meeting.
 Your app fetches the transcripts based on the user ID of the meeting organizer and the meeting ID.

 The following APIs are used for fetching transcripts: